 A database is a logical storage unit that contains tables and indexes.
-(See "Tables" on page 9-21.)
+(See "Tables" on page 8-22.)
 Each database also contains a system catalog that tracks information about many of the elements in the database, including tables, indexes, SPL routines, and integrity constraints.

-A database resides in the dbspace specified by the CREATE DATABASE statement.
-When you do not explicitly name a dbspace in the CREATE DATABASE statement, the database resides in the root dbspace.
+A database is located in the dbspace specified by the CREATE DATABASE statement.
+When you do not explicitly name a dbspace in the CREATE DATABASE statement, the database is located in the root dbspace.
 When you do specify a dbspace in the CREATE DATABASE statement, this dbspace is the location for the following tables:

-- Database system catalog tables - Any table that belongs to the database stores\demo database
+- Database system catalog tables - Any table that belongs to the database stores_demo database

-Figure 9-13 on page 9-21 shows the tables contained in the stores\demo database.
+The following figure shows the tables contained in the stores_demo database.

-Figure 9-13.
-The stores\demo Database
+Figure 8-13.
+The stores_demo database